 How do you get your toddler to sleep on a plane?
 It can be challenging at the best of times.
 Lots of stimulation from the bright lights, people chatting, and just the new environment.
 Many people swear by using medication.
 I prefer to take the conservative approach and not do medications.
 For your best chance at getting your toddler to sleep on a flight, follow the below tips:

 - Make sure your toddler has burnt off some energy at the airport and got a chance to explore his new environment on the plane.
 This way you make sure he’s tired and ready for sleep when the right time comes.

 - Don’t plan sleep until some time on the plane.
 Unless your child is tired and falls asleep on his own, wait for the food and beverage to be served and everyone is settled so there are fewer distractions around.

 - Pack in-flight sleeping aids.
 Those familiar smells and comforts from home can help your child fall asleep more easily.

-On our last trips with our son, we did the same bedtime routine that we follow at home.
+When my eldest son was 18-months-old, we did the same bedtime routine that we follow at home on the flight.
 When the cabin lights darkened for sleeping time, we shut off any screens around to wind him down and stopped engaging with him.
 We then put him in his sleeping bag, gave him a bottle of milk, and even turned on our white noise app pretty quiet.
 Once he finished his milk, we gave him his pacifier which is attached to his cuddly toy.
-This routine has worked pretty consistently but sometimes it takes a while and involves a little bit of crying, which is o.k.
+This routine worked pretty well for us.
+But sometimes it takes a while for the child to fall asleep and it might involve a little bit of crying, which is o.k.